Code-Institute-Submissions/ms2-project-game/README.md

 + [Github](https://github.com/)
   + Github was used as the project repository and site host.
 + [Gitpod](https://www.gitpod.io/)
-  +This was used to develop the site and [Git](https://git-scm.com/) for version control.
+  + This was used to develop the site and [Git](https://git-scm.com/) for version control.
 + [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)
   + CSS3 was used to sytle my website to my desired outcome.
 + [HTML5](https://en.wikipedia.org/wiki/HTML5)